The Cycledelic Years.

 Solid Oak with Walnut finish.
 39-1/2″(h) x 14-3/8″(w) x 9-3/8″(d).
 These retro style, library card file cabinets will add class to your decor and function to your entertainment area.
 Comes with label inserts to further help you organize your collections.
 COMES ASSEMBLED This is a + freight item.

 Violence found its way on set as well.
 Bruce Dern, while in costume was confronted by some bikers in Hollywood who demanded he take the colors of their gang off, before he could say anything they jumped him and beat him up.
-During the cemetery fight scene Roger told Bogdanovich to jump in and be one of the town folks who are fighting the Angels.
-The bikers got carried away, or maybe they didn’t really like the clean cut Bogdanovich, and roughed him up pretty good.
+During the cemetery fight scene, Roger told Bogdanovich to jump in and be one of the town folks who is fighting the Angels.
+The bikers got carried away, or maybe they didn’t really like the clean-cut Bogdanovich, and roughed him up pretty good.
 Nancy’s Father Frank Sinatra appeared on set to warn the crew the dire consequences of what would happen if any harm were to befall Nancy with a laughing face!

 “…Ugly piece of trash.” – Newsweek

 When Arkoff and Nicholson screened it for exhibitors.
 People stormed out telling them they’d “gone too far this time”.
 Some outright refused to play it.
 It was banned in England for fear that Teddy boys would try and emulate what they saw on screen.
 The New York Times’ Bosley Crowther called it “…an embarrassment all right…” it was released July 20th, 1966 and was an instant hit.
 The exhibitors that once said they wouldn’t show where now on the phones trying to book it.